-Flexibility is important to be able to change the program of buildings and urban spaces to suit new uses.
+Flexibility is important to be able to change the program of buildings and urban spaces to suit new uses, as well as future re-purposing of the site.
 This is best realized through a high level of diversity (in scale, program, occupants, etc) rather than modularity, allowing for a richer and more vibrant urban environment.